JanDeDobbeleer/oh-my-posh/CONTRIBUTING.md

 Note we have a code of conduct, please follow it in all your interactions with the project.

 Ensure you've read through the [documentation][docs] so you understand the core concepts of the project.
-If you're looking to get familiar with Go, following the [guide][guide] for adding segments can be a good starting point.
+If you're looking to get familiar with go, following the getting started [guide][guide] can be a good starting point.

 ## Pull Request Process